Cast Iron Seared Scallops

 2. Add the vegetable oil to a large cast iron skillet.
 Use enough to lightly coat the bottom of the pan.
 Heat the skillet over high heat until the oil is almost smoking.

 4. Flip the scallops and continue cooking 1 minute or until the other side is well browned.
 Make sure not to overcook your scallops.
 Prioritize getting the first side of the scallops well-browned and perfectly cooked, even if that means the second side of the scallops only gets a brief sear.
-The scallops should read 115°F (46°C) with an instant read thermometer.
+The internal temperature of the scallops should reach 115°F (46°C).
 Carryover heat will bring them to the perfect final temperature of 125°F (52°C).

 5. Transfer the scallops to a paper towel lined plate to soak up any excess oil.